 The following list describes the different types of material Mallorn usually accepts:

-- Letters to the Editor – these may discuss material previously aired in Mallorn or elsewhere.
+- Letters to the Editor – these may discuss material previously published in Mallorn or elsewhere.

-All material should be sent by email to the Mallorn editor, Helen Armstrong.
+All material should be submitted using the Mallorn website.

 All standard word-processing file formats are accepted (including Microsoft Office Word and OpenOffice Writer).